yuhtuna/326GitWorkflowLabStudent-Group22/README.md

 4. (STUDENT #1) Respond to the TA #1 comments and make any additional commits to fix the changes.
 5. (STUDENT #2) Check that any comments are resolved and then approve/merge TA #1's PR.

-Repeat steps 1 through 6 for pairs of students 2 and 3, 3 and 4, 4 and 1.
+Repeat steps 1 through 6 for pairs of students 2 and 3, 3 and 4, ..., 6 and 7, 7 and 1.
 Everyone should be commiting one change to the repository and reviewing another student's change.